 As the heat of the summer has hit us in full swing and we sit at our desks longing for the outside while staring into a computer screen (as I’m doing now), I would like to take a moment to address a particularly puzzling condition that often results in unnecessary surgeries and less than desired outcomes.
 It was the buzz-word condition of the 1990s, Carpal Tunnel Syndrome.

 Carpal Tunnel Syndrome is the most common nerve compression syndrome of the upper extremity, affecting 1% of the U.S. population and potentially up to 5% of the workforce who must rigorously use their hands in their jobs.
-Carpal Tunnel Release Surgery is the most common surgery for the hand and wrist, with more than 460,000 such procedures performed annually.
+Carpal Tunnel Release Surgery is the most common surgery for the hand and wrist.
+More than 460,000 such procedures are performed annually. [i]

 Carpal Tunnel Syndrome can be caused by many factors with the most common being idiopathic, that is, of unknown cause.
 This is an interesting point to make as CTS (Carpal Tunnel Syndrome) is often used as a diagnosis of ease.
-If you have pain, and/or numbness, and/or weakness in the hand, then you are often slapped with the diagnosis of CTS.
+If you have pain, numbness, or weakness in the hand, you are often slapped with a CTS diagnosis.